 This year saw more Black Friday lawsuits from injuries in prior years (generally subject to a two-year statute of limitations).
 One such case now in court was brought by Amanda DuVall, 28.
 DuVall got into line on Thanksgiving evening for the Walmart sale in an effort to get a $49.99 tablet.
 She was one of the first in line but was knocked to the ground and stomped by other customers pushing to get a $49.99 tablet.
 DuVall said she waited three hours.
 She argued that Walmart violated the Consumer Protection Act by failing to tell customers that the store did not have enough tablets for demand — causing the stampede.
 She is asking for $75,000 but Walmart moved the case to federal court and is contesting the case.

 While proximate causation is often cut off by the intentional torts or criminal conduct of third parties, courts have extended liability in some cases.
 For example, in Weirum v.
 RKO decision holding a radio station liable for injuries caused to a third party when teenagers drove recklessly to find The Real Don Steele in his marked van.
 The court held that the reckless driving was a foreseeable response of teenagers to the promise of free concert tickets.
 Of course, these were not teenagers but Black Friday fatalities are infamous.

 Now for some prior year cases:

-Michael Hobbins this year was shot after being mistaken for a wild turkey by a fellow hunter in Union County, Pennsylvania in 2010.
+Michael Hobbins was shot after being mistaken for a wild turkey by a fellow hunter in Union County, Pennsylvania in 2010.
 Leroy Miller was following a turkey when he heard a noise and took the shot.
 He bagged Hobbins who was blinded and suffered aneurysms due to the injury.

 To make matters worse, Miller is a convicted felon and is barred under state law from possession of a firearm for hunting or self-defense.
 Accordingly, Miller was in violation of a statute in addition to being negligent.